oracle-livelabs/apex/apex-professional-common/1-sign-up-apex/1-sign-up-apex.md

 5. From within your Oracle Cloud environment, you will create an instance of the Autonomous Transaction Processing database service.

-    From the Cloud Dashboard, select the navigation menu icon in the upper left-hand corner and then select **Autonomous Transaction Processing**.
+    From the Cloud Dashboard, select the navigation menu icon in the upper left-hand corner and then select **Autonomous Database**.

    ![Cloud Dashboard](images/database-atp.png " ")